ksw2000/Operating-Systems-NCHU/Notes/Chapter 8 Deadlock.md

 ## Livelock

 Livelock is another form of liveness failure.
 It is similar to deadlock; both prevent 2 or more threads from proceeding, but the threads are unable to proceed for different reasons.
-Whereas daedlock occurs when every thread in a set is blocked waiting for an event that can be caused only by another thread in the set, **livelock occurs when a thread continuously attempts an action that fails**. 比方說與路人相向而行兩人同時向左或同時向右而無法前行
+Whereas deadlock occurs when every thread in a set is blocked waiting for an event that can be caused only by another thread in the set, **livelock occurs when a thread continuously attempts an action that fails**. 比方說與路人相向而行兩人同時向左或同時向右而無法前行

 `pthread_mutex_trylock` attempts to acquire lock without blocking.
 Livelock typically occurs when threads retry failing operations at the same time.
 It thus can generally be avoided by having each thread retry the failing operating at random time.
 Livelock is less common than deadlock but nonetheless is a challenging issue in designing concurrent applications.